 Also know as Food Sanitation License, Sanitation License, or Formerly the FSSMC (Food Service Sanitation Manager Certification).

 The Certified Food Protection Manager Certification (CFPM) is required by Section 750.540 of the Illinois Food Service Sanitation Code.

 The My Food Service License State of Illinois and City of Chicago Certified Food Protection Manager course provides food safety training, exams, and educational materials to foodservice managers.
-Students will earn their nationally accredited certification upon passing the exam with a score of 75% or higher.

 The program blends the latest FDA Food Code, food safety research, and years of food sanitation training experience.
 Managers learn to implement essential food safety practices and create a culture of food safety.
 All content and materials are based on actual job tasks identified by foodservice industry experts.
 Our program gives professionals the skills and confidence needed to serve safe food.